isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 There are no restrictions on the type of accommodation that visitors can stay in while in Singapore.
 Visitors may stay in a hotel or a residential accommodation.

-Visitors may refer to the Singapore Hotel Association (SHA) [website](https://www.sha.org.sg/) for a list of hotels currently accepting visitors travelling to Singapore on the Air Travel Pass.
+Visitors may refer to the Singapore Hotel Association (SHA) [website](https://www.sha.org.sg/) for a list of hotels currently accepting visitors travelling from Hong Kong to Singapore under the ATB.
 The list is non-exhaustive and visitors may book other available accommodation.

 ### **Contact Tracing – TraceTogether App**